Culex tarsalis

-Culex tarsalis, also known as Western Encephalitis Mosquito, is a mosquito species that appears in southern California.
+Culex tarsalis, also known as Western Encephalitis Mosquito, is a mosquito species that appears across North America.
 The species has black and white banding on the legs.

 The species is a major vector of Saint Louis encephalitis and Western equine encephalitis virus in the western USA.
 It is also a confirmed vector of West Nile virus.

+In California urban environments, the abundance of Culex tarsalis increases following rainfall, and it has been identified as a potential vector not only for zoonotic viruses but also for avian malaria parasites, particularly Plasmodium species that infect wild birds.